PhlexPlexico/G5API/README.md

 ## Building
 In order to build this application, I've opted to use [Yarn](https://yarnpkg.com/lang/en/).

-First you will need to copy over the ```development.json.template``` and update any values that are required.
+First you will need to copy over the ```development/test/production.json.template``` and update any values that are required.
 These include server values, and database passwords and connections.
+For more information, please see [configuration](https://github.com/PhlexPlexico/G5API/wiki/Configuration).

 If you wish to roll a production build, please copy ```production.json.template``` and fill out all the values.

+To see initial configuration/installation on your server, please [visit the wiki](https://github.com/PhlexPlexico/G5API/wiki/) to learn more about first-time setup.
+Node, Redis, and MariaDB/MySQL are all pre-requisites, and the wiki will provide you with information on how to set it up, as well as some useful information about the templated configuration files.

 ### Migrate dev database:
 ```yarn migrate-dev-create && yarn migrate-dev-upgrade```